Sahelanth/Data-Journalism/README.md

 # Data-Journalism
-Notes and code on data journalism
+Notes and code on data journalism and data sci, including course notes from Geoff Hinton's online course on neural nets.